 The Zostera Experimental Network (ZEN) is a global collaborative network of scientists studying the structure and functioning eelgrass (Zostera marina) ecosystems, the world’s most widespread marine plant.
 ZEN is funded by a US National Science Foundation grant.

-ZEN is conducting experiments that aim to quantify how resources and grazing interactively affect biomass, production, and trophic transfer in eelgrass beds along natural gradients in biodiversity and abiotic forcing.
+ZEN is conducting experiments and surveys that aim to quantify how resources and grazing interactively affect biomass, production, and trophic transfer in eelgrass beds along natural gradients in biodiversity and abiotic forcing.

 Postdoctoral Researcher and Project Coordinator: Dr. Pamela L. Reynolds (firstname.lastname@example.org)

 In summer 2011 we completed identical factorial experiments manipulating grazers and nutrient loading at each of 15 sites spanning the sub-global range of eelgrass, across concomitant gradients in community diversity and abiotic forcing variables.
 The project continued with another suite of field experiments in the summer of 2012 to further explore inter-annual and seasonal effects of top-down and bottom-up forcing in eelgrass communities.
 This work continues in 2014-2016 to further explore the role of biocomplexity in this important coastal ecosystem.